 Information on household reported medical conditions associated with each prescribed medicine event are provided on this file.
-There are up to three condition codes listed for each prescribed medicine event (99.7% of prescribed medicine events have 0-3 condition records linked).
-To obtain complete information associated with an event, the analyst must link to the 1997 Medical Conditions File.
-Details on how to link to the MEPS 1997 Medical Conditions File are provided in the 1997 Appendix File.
-The user should note that due to confidentiality restrictions, provider reported condition information are not publicly available.
+There are up to three condition and clinical classification codes listed for each prescribed medicine event (99.7% of prescribed medicine events have 0-3 condition records linked).
+To obtain complete information associated with an event, the analyst must link to the 1998 Medical Conditions File.
+Details on how to link to the MEPS 1998 Medical Conditions File are provided in the 1998 Appendix File.
+The user should note that due to confidentiality restrictions, provider reported condition information (for non-prescription medicines events) is not publicly available.
+Provider reported condition data (again, for non-prescription medicines events) can be accessed through the MEPS Data Center only.

-The medical conditions reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 1997 ICD-9-CM codes, including medical condition and V codes (see Health Care Financing Administration, 1980), by professional coders.
-Although codes were verified and error rates did not exceed 2.5 percent for any coder, analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (see Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al, 1994; and Johnson and Sanchez, 1993).
-For detailed information on conditions, please refer to the documentation on the 1997 Medical Conditions File.
-For frequencies of conditions by event type, please see the 1997 Appendix File.
+The medical conditions reported by the HC respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 1998 ICD-9-CM codes, including medical condition and V codes (see Health Care Financing Administration, 1980), by professional coders.
+Although codes were verified and error rates did not exceed 2.5 percent for any coder, analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (see Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al., 1994; and Johnson and Sanchez, 1993).
+For detailed information on conditions, please refer to the documentation on the 1998 Medical Conditions File.
+For frequencies of conditions by event type, please see the 1998 Appendix File.